DeborahBambil/PmiRSelect/README.md

 Here, the 80% threshold database in fasta is also available.
 Corresponding to version 22.1 from miRBase.

-> DatabaseThreshold80Percent.fa
+> DatasetThreshold80Percent.fa

-> Tool and Database updates will be made as per miRBase updates
+> Tool and Dataset updates will be made as by database file harpin miRBase updates

 Start search miRNAs: